inmanta/inmanta-core/docs/lsm/multi_version/multi_version.rst

 =====================================

-Previously, an entity in the model corresponded to a service, with the introduction of multi-version lsm, that is no longer the case, a service can have multiple version and each version can have the same, or different entities.
+Previously, an entity in the model corresponded to a service, with the introduction of multi-version lsm, that is no longer the case, a service can have multiple versions and each version can have the same, or different entities.
 So what does this mean for :ref:`inter-service relations<inter_service_relations>`?

 An inter-service relation still is a relation between 2 services, meaning that one service is related to another,